 Modern day omnichannel platforms can be really useful in such scenarios.
 However, organisations that have a small set of target audience and a focused advertising strategy often focus on single channel DSP.

-Who uses a Demand Side Platform?
+Who uses a DSP?

 Various DSP software are available in the market.
 These are most utilized by the advertisers within an organisation to create marketing strategy and manage the advertising campaigns.